Sixteen Kingdoms: Background

 Left: Bronze seal conferred by the Han government upon a Xiongnu chieftain who had submitted to the Eastern Han dynasty (25–220).
 The seal was unearthed in Shangsunjiazhai, Datong Hui and Tu Autonomous County, Qinghai province in 1979.
-The Xiongnu that settled in modern-day Hexi Corridor and eastern Qinghai during the Eastern Han dynasty intermixed with the local Yuezhi, Qiang and other tribes in the region and became known as the "Lushuihu".
+The Xiongnu that settled in modern-day Hexi Corridor and eastern Qinghai during the Eastern Han became known as the "Lushuihu".
 Juqu Mengxun, who seized control of the Northern Liang kingdom in 401 was a Lushuihu chieftain.
 Right: An iron sword with a ring-shaped pommel of the Xianbei from the Western Jin dynasty (266–316) unearthed in Meiligaitu Village, Zhuozi County, Ulanqab, Inner Mongolia.
-During the Western Jin, the Tuoba Xianbei clan settled in modern-day central Inner Mongolia.
+During the Western Jin, the Tuoba Xianbei clan settled in modern-day central Inner Mongolia, serving as a vassal to the Jin court.